googlefonts/variable-components-spec/variable-components-spec.md

 variations, but it needs to be able to use axes that are not user-controllable.
 1. We can use ‘fvar’ axes, but we need to be able to flag an axis as “This axis is for variable component use only, do not expose it to the user, ever, at all”.
-This is one step further than the existing “hidden” axis flag.
+This is perhaps more strict than the definition of the existing “hidden” axis flag, and we need to establish whether a new axis flag may be needed.
-1. The total number of axes that can be used by a font (as specified in the ‘fvar’ table) does not have an unreasonable limit (65536) per se, but it is not without cost: in some places – for example in ‘gvar’ variation tuples or VarStore regions – there is a value specified for _every single_ axis in the font, even if that axis does not participate in a certain variation.
+1. The total number of axes that can be used by a font (as specified in the ‘fvar’ table) does not have an unreasonable limit per se (65536), but it is not without cost: in some places – for example in ‘gvar’ variation tuples or VarStore regions – there is a value specified for _every single_ axis in the font, even if that axis does not participate in a certain variation.
 This is